Outsourcing software development versus doing development projects in-house

 What does in-house mean?
 What does outsource mean?
 Define in-house vs outsourcing before you make a final decision.
 If you taught your decision was simple, you were wrong.

 An in-house development team may understand your business values and project perfectly but may be deficient in skills.
 An external agency might not understand your business values, workflow, and project perfectly, but will compensate with skills and knowledge.
+The business world is getting more competitive.
+If you’re looking into outsourcing, always take the time to research.
+The following outsourcing statistics will help you understand how big the outsourcing industry is, whether or not it’s truly worth your time.

 The Advantages of In-house Development